What is a D&B Report?

 There are 7 different scores calculated through Dun & Bradstreet alone, which is by far the largest business credit reporting agency.

-- PAYDEX score: The Paydex Score ranges from 1 to 100 with the higher number reflecting the lowest risk of paying beyond terms.
+The Paydex Score is a business credit score that evaluates a company’s payment patterns with vendors, lenders, and creditors.
+It ranges from 1 to 100 with the higher number reflecting the lowest risk of paying beyond terms.
 Most businesses have a Paydex Score between 30 and an 80.
 A high Paydex Score indicates excellent payment history and other factors.
+We rarely see anything above an 80 Paydex.
+80 likely means all payments are on time.
+Above 80 would mean payments are made before due dates.
+Anything below 80 would indicate varying degrees of slow payments.
+There are businesses that are unscored.
+This would be due to not having enough tradelines/vendors.
+The score can be impacted more by larger dollar amount vendors.

-- Delinquency Predictor: The Delinquency Predictor score is designed to predict the likelihood that a company will pay its bills in a severely delinquent manner (90 days or more past terms), obtain legal relief from creditors, or cease operations without paying all creditors in full over the next 12 months.
-The Delinquency Predictor Class ranges from 1 – 5, with 1 representing the lowest predicted risk of paying late, while the Score ranges from 101 – 670, with a higher score reflecting a lower risk of paying late.
-The Delinquency Predictor model is based upon the observed characteristics of hundreds of thousands of businesses in Dun & Bradstreet’s database and the relationship these characteristics have to the probability of a company experiencing severe delinquency over a period of 12 months.
+The Delinquency Predictor is an assessment tool to evaluate credit risk.
+It is designed to predict the likelihood that a company will pay its bills in a severely delinquent manner (90 days or more past terms), obtain legal relief from creditors, or cease operations without paying all creditors in full over the next 12 months.
+The DP is a ranking that does a comparison of businesses within the DNB global database.
+It has 3 different components that can reflect a company risk ranking.

 How do I positively impact my D&B Credit Report?